 Wigwam Waste Burners

-No person owning or controlling any wigwam burner is allowed to cause or permit the operation of the wigwam burner.
+No person owning or controlling any wigwam waste burner is allowed to cause or permit the operation of the wigwam waste burner.

 [NOTE: These rules are included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.]